mokcho/HALLM/README.md

 ## Clotho

-This downloads and unzips audio files, caption files, metadata of Clotho to ./data/Clotho
+This downloads and unzips audio files, caption files, metadata of [Clotho](https://github.com/audio-captioning/clotho-dataset) to ./data/Clotho.
+Audio files of Clotho are already equally sampled at 44.1khz.

 ```
 ./data/prepare/Clotho.sh